Ashgabat: Transportation

 On 18 October 2006, the Ashgabat Cable Car opened, connecting the city with the foothills of the Kopetdag.

 Ashgabat Monorail commenced service in 2016, becoming the first monorail in the Central Asia region.
 It is a loop 5.2 kilometers long and circulates exclusively on the territory of the Olympic Village (Olimpiýa şäherçesi).

-In January 2018, it was reported that black cars had been impounded for weeks in Ashgabat, a result of President Gurbanguly Berdimuhamedov's conviction that black cars bring bad luck.
+In 2015, dark-colored cars were beginning to be disallowed in the city, and by 2018, non-white vehicles were effectively banned.
+In January 2018, it was reported that black cars had been impounded for weeks in Ashgabat, a result of President Gurbanguly Berdimuhamedow's conviction that black cars bring bad luck.
+Dirty white cars can lead to fines, leaving the city with clean white vehicles.

 The Ukrainian construction firm Interbudmontazh has proposed construction of a subway (metropolitan) line, to connect the Ashgabat-Siti residential area in the northern suburbs to downtown Ashgabat.